 The boyfriend and a friend got her into a vehicle and transported her to Myrah Keating-Smith Community Health Center where CPR was rendered, authorities said.

-Cail, 42, ultimately "succumbed to her ailment," officials added, saying she had died on arrival.
-The Criminal Investigation Bureau is investigating, police said.
+Cail, 42, ultimately “succumbed to her ailment,” officials added, saying she had died on arrival.
 A cause of death has not been released.

-Cail won gold at the 1997 Pan Pacific Championships as a member of the US women's 4x200-meter freestyle relay, according to FINA.
-She also won a silver medal in November 1998 at the FINA Swimming World Cup in Brazil in the women's 800-meter freestyle.
+Cail won gold at the 1997 Pan Pacific Championships as a member of the US women’s 4x200-meter freestyle relay, according to FINA, the international governing body of swimming.
+She also won a silver medal in November 1998 at the FINA Swimming World Cup in Brazil in the women’s 800-meter freestyle.

 As a teenager, Cail spent some time at the Bolles School in Jacksonville, Florida, a private college-preparatory school known as a swimming and diving powerhouse.

-Former Bolles swimmer Jooyoung Lee said he "never met anyone who had a work ethic like Jamie."
+Former Bolles swimmer Jooyoung Lee told CNN in February he “never met anyone who had a work ethic like Jamie.”

 He said she would push herself to total exhaustion during training.